justDabuK/emberwood-village/src/pages/spells/acidSplash.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Acid Splash'
+title: "Acid Splash"
 level: 0
-school: 'Conjuration'
+school: "Conjuration"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '60 feet'
+range: "60 feet"
-components: 'V, S'
+components: "V, S"
-duration: 'Instantaneous'
+duration: "Instantaneous"
 ---

 You hurl a bubble of acid.
 Choose one creature you can see within range, or choose two creatures you can see within range that are within 5 feet of each other.
 A target must succeed on a Dexterity saving throw or take 1d6 acid damage.